Skip to main content

 I

-ICO (Initial Coin Offering): A financing mechanism in which a project launches cryptocurrencies or tokens to raise funds.
+ICO (Initial Coin Offering): A fundraising mechanism in which tokens or cryptocurrencies are issued to raise capital.

-Interoperability: The ability of different blockchains to interact and share data with each other.
+Interoperability: The ability of different blockchains to interact and share data with one another.

 L

-Lightning Network: A second-layer solution on top of Bitcoin that enables fast and low-cost transactions.
+Lightning Network: A second-layer solution built on Bitcoin that enables fast and low-cost transactions.

-Liquidity Pool: Reserves of assets locked in smart contracts that allow exchange operations on decentralised platforms.
+Liquidity Pool: Assets locked in smart contracts that facilitate trading operations.

 M